 ● Large-format photographs of the aircraft and men of 3AFC.

-(Especially Nigel’s RE8 'B3420', which has been the subject of a recent excellent scale model kit; Jeff still preserves the original canvas serial-number of this aircraft!)
+(Especially Nigel’s RE8 'B3420', which has been the subject of a recent excellent scale model kit; Nigel's descendants still preserve the original canvas serial-number of this aircraft!)

 ● Facsimiles of Nigel’s original 1918 logbook.

 ● Aerial photography - including map-making and “oblique” shots of the Somme trenches.